A recent study finds a relationship between a chemical that is in a wide array of personal care products and a reduction in bone mineral density.

 A new study, the findings of which appear in the Journal of Clinical Endocrinology & Metabolism, investigates a chemical called triclosan.

-As an insight into how prevalent this chemical is, in one U.S. study, scientists detected triclosan in the urine of almost three-quarters of their 2,517 participants.
+As an insight into how prevalent this chemical is, in one U.S. study, scientists detected triclosan in the urine of almost

 The corresponding author of the new study, Yingjun Li, Ph.D., from Hangzhou Medical College School of Public Health in China, explains why the team chose to investigate triclosan’s role in osteoporosis: